Becoming a Film Producer

-Film producers can participate in a production internship at a small studio, local television network or local radio station.
-Even though these positions often involve a great deal of work for little or no pay, they teach interns about the film business and provide the necessary experience to progress to an entry-level position.
+Film producers can participate in a production internship at a small studio, local television network, or local radio station.
+Even though these positions often involve a great deal of work for little or no pay, they teach interns about the business and provide the necessary experience to progress to an entry-level position.
 An internship also provides an opportunity to begin networking with people in the film production world.

-Step 4: Secure an Entry-level Position
+Step 4: Secure Entry-level Position

-The next step in becoming a film producer is to find an entry-level position with a movie or television studio.
+The fourth step in becoming a film producer is to find an entry-level position with a movie or television studio.
 Although most entry-level positions are as production assistants or story editors, this gives prospective film producers a chance to observe professional film producers and acquire advanced knowledge of filmmaking techniques.
 Many film producers have several years of experience in the industry before working their way up to director or producer.

-Step 5: Study the Craft and Industry
+Step 5: Study Craft and Industry

 While moving up the production ladder to film producer, it is a good idea for film professionals to continue learning about different aspects of filmmaking.
 Many colleges and universities offer continuing education courses in filmmaking and film production.
 These courses can keep film producers on top of emerging technologies and typically grant certificates upon completion.